zenprotocol/explorer/README.md

    2. let it work (long operation)
 - **Option 2** - copy the db from staging
    1. Follow the steps in [Heroku to local](#heroku-to-local)

+## Worker
+The worker layer is responsible for fetching new blocks from a node and mapping them to the database.
+for further info visit [the worker docs](./worker/README.md)

 ## General Docker commands:
 1. `docker-compose logs` - Watch logs from the containers - https://docs.docker.com/compose/reference/logs/
 1. `docker-compose up` - start the server